35. Application exercise: version 15

 …

-# no checks are performed, otherwise there is a risk of entering an infinite loop of redirects
+# we don't check anything, otherwise we risk entering an infinite loop of redirects

-# if error, [result] is the result to send to the client
+# if error, (result] is the result to be sent to the customer

 # execute the controller associated with the action